 - Avocado tomato salad is made with chia seeds which is also a great source.

-- Tofu is a vegan/vegetarians best choice.
+- Tofu is a vegan/vegetarian best choice.

 - Arugula salad with tofu is paired with the best ingredients to maximize absorption.